 But beware that hand-held lights require practice.
 If you find yourself in a high stress or tenuous situation, having something that requires grace and skill is not exactly ideal.
 For people who have a lot of practice, there can be a preference for a hand-held light as you have more flexibility in where you can aim it and still have your weapon pointed at a target.

-Have you ever wondered how to improve your aim and accuracy with your Beretta 81?
-You can find it out below, but beware, there are some physics involved.
+Have you ever wondered how to improve your aim and accuracy with your Colt Agent?
+You can find it out below, but beware, there is some physics involved.
 Each firearm has a specific weight.
 This is the weight in your hand.
-Now add the weight that is needed to fire your 81 and you have a equation where these are compared.
+Now add the weight that is needed to fire your Agent and you have an equation where these are compared.
 Let’s say that your firearm weighs 2 pounds and the trigger finger force is 12 pounds for the first shot and 5 pounds for subsequent shots.
 This means the force is more than the weight and we are getting to the conclusion - the gun will move. if the gun moves during the firing sequence, the shot will impact somewhere other than where it was originally aimed.
 This is a pretty simple concept.
 But how do you solve the problem?
 The answer is easy.
 Press the trigger and don’t pull it.
 This will end up in not moving your gun and this improving the aim.
 The best practice to learn it is dry fire practice.

 One of the key things to remember is regular and repeated practice.
 Beretta 81 laser training is best practiced while being supervised by a professional, be it on the range or anywhere else.
 If you can’t afford a specialist you can always find good resources in books.
 Tactical training books and how to’s are one step in your way of training.
 Yes, you can find loads of articles online, but a book is tough to beat.

 This book covers the basics of handgun light training.
 It is an almanac for every responsible gun owner that wants to improve their aim with a light.
-The books covers the instructions very well, but you have to pay attention that it was published in 2009 so some of the technical and model-specific information may be outdated.
+The book covers the instructions very well, but you have to pay attention that it was published in 2009 so some of the technical and model-specific information may be outdated.